mdbooth/capo-mentoring-infra/capi/README.md

 > you risk getting weird errors about annotations being too large due to the way
 > client-side apply works.

-You can generate the cluster yaml and apply in a single step with `make cluster-apply`.
+You can generate the cluster YAML and apply in a single step with `make cluster-apply`.

 ## Get kubeconfig for the workload cluster